 Delta 8 THC has become more prevalent in recent years.
 Delta 8 THC is a type of non-intoxicating cannabis extract with common psychotropic effects.
 It’s an analog of Delta 9 THC, which started to gain popularity at the beginning of 2020.
 This new popular compound seems to help you relax and reduce stress levels while feeling a euphoric and relaxing body high without the unwanted paranoia and anxiety.

-There are many cannabinoids in the hemp and cannabis plants, but Delta 8 THC seems to be one of the most prevalent cannabinoids.
+There are many cannabinoids in the hemp and cannabis plants, but Delta 8 THC is one of the most prevalent cannabinoids.

 What is Delta 8 THC?

-Tetrahydrocannabinol is known as Delta 8 THC and is an essential compound in the cannabis plant that exists naturally plus has milder psychoactive effects.
-It’s one of over 100 cannabinoids produced naturally by plants, but for delta 8 THC, It is infrequent and available in small quantities.
-That means it’s not present at significant levels in any given variety or strain – or it to be produced at a higher concentrated amount, you’ll need to look for it elsewhere.
+Tetrahydrocannabinol, known as Delta 8 THC, is an essential compound in the cannabis plant that exists naturally and has milder psychoactive effects.
+It’s one of over 100 cannabinoids produced naturally by plants, but for Delta 8 THC, It is infrequent and available in small quantities.
+That means it’s not present at significant levels in any given variety or strain – or it is to be produced at a higher concentrated amount, you’ll need to look for it elsewhere.
 As a result, many create Delta 8 THC by converting hemp-derived cannabidiol (CBD) into Delta 8 THC.

 Learn more about “What Is Delta 8 THC?“

 For delta-8 isomer to be created, you need specific equipment and a controlled environment where conditions are optimum for isomerization.

 It is essential to know that Delta 8 THC does not offer the same psychoactive effects as you will find with Delta 9 THC.
 Even a low dose has little to no intoxicating levels per the current research.

 What Does Delta 8 THC Feel Like?